 Designed for two people, the accommodation options come in all shapes and sizes, ranging from bubble tents, tiny houses, exposed outdoor beds, tree tents and even some peculiar objects.

 For instance, guests have the option to stay in a gondola cabin (which is actually a decommissioned cable car) perched at 3,000 metres on Piz Nair; a garden beehive with views of Eiger’s north face; a penthouse terrace overlooking Lake Zurich; or open-air beds with views stretching from the Matterhorn to Mont Blanc.

 Whether you choose to stay up in the clouds on Piz Nair or in a bubble tent on the rooftop of Zurich’s Widder Hotel, all the hotel rooms have one thing in common – unforgettable views of the stars.

 Each space has been specially selected by Switzerland Tourism based on their extraordinary characteristics and location, with 33 conveniently located along the Grand Tour of Switzerland – a scenic 1600km route through the country’s most beautiful regions.

 “Forget about counting sheep,” says Martin Nydegger, CEO of Switzerland Tourism.
 “During the Swiss summers, people can now enjoy counting stars from the comfort of these cosy rooms instead.
 This is relaxation at its purest!”

-The Million Stars Hotel project, not only allows travellers to escape the crowds but provides them with a truely unique base to explore the lesser-known areas of Switzerland and immerse in the spellbindingly beautiful scenery even more.
+The Million Stars Hotel project, not only allows travellers to escape the crowds but provides them with a truly unique base to explore the lesser-known areas of Switzerland and immerse in the spellbindingly beautiful scenery even more.

 Find out more: myswitzerland.com